-- Chat with others: Join one of your local networking groups such as Business Made Social, Women with Altitude, or Local Area Marketing and Networking.
+- Chat with others: Join one of your local networking groups, such as Women with Altitude or Local Area Marketing and Networking.
 You can chat with other like-minded business owners who will understand your business challenges.

 - Social connection: Maintain connections with friends and family.
 Even if they are not local, a phone call or video chat can be scheduled any time.

 - Do something relaxing: This might be a bubble bath with candles, a trip to your local day spa, or taking a meditation or yoga class.

 - Prioritise your health: Make time to attend health appointments and visit your local GP.
 Looking after your physical and mental health is important for your wellbeing.

 - Change your workplace: Make small changes to your day-to-day activities.
 For example, take your lunch breaks, go for a small walk, or finish work on time.